 - 7.15.1 Housing development in the Borough is likely to produce an increased demand for sport and recreation facilities.
-The studies which have been undertaken have informed a number of playing space standards in the Local Plan which residential development will have to provide to meet future needs. - 7.15.2 The Council is committed to the delivery of a strategic sports hub, the Melton Sports and Leisure Village (MSLV) at the King Edward VII Community Sports Centre.
-A fully NPPF compliant Indoor Facilities Assessment is underway which will determine the quantum of facilities required at the hub.
+The studies which have been undertaken have informed a number of playing space standards in the Local Plan which residential development will have to provide to meet future needs. - 7.15.2 The Council is committed to the delivery of a strategic sports hub, the Melton Sports and Leisure Village (MSLV) at King Edward VII Community Sports Centre.
 The Melton Indoor Sports Facilities Strategy 2016-2021 recommends that there is the need for refurbishment of the existing sports hall and a new 6 court sports hall at the MSLV in order to meet the needs of the future population.
 In addition, Waterfield pool will require replacement by a larger 6 lane pool and new learner pool at MSLV.
 The Strategy also identifies that a larger fitness suite on the site is a priority investment project.